bagustris/octave-tutorial/_episodes/01-intro.md

 You should see a wall of numbers on the screen---these are the values from the CSV file.
 It can sometimes
-be useful to see the output from MATLAB commands, but it is often not.
+be useful to see the output from Octave commands, but it is often not.
 To suppress the
 output, simply put a semicolon at the end of your command: